Work Study Program

 Due to federal regulations, you cannot work during your scheduled class time even if your class has been cancelled that day!

 Required Human Resource Documentation

 Students must also complete an I-9 and W-4 form.
-These forms must be on file with the Payroll Department and Student Affairs Office.
+These forms must be on file with the Human Resources Office.
 FWS earnings are taxable and will be reported to the federal government as such.
 Students must have direct deposit to a bank/credit union account for payments.

 Community Service Requirements

-The college is required to spend at least 7% of its FWS funding on community service positions.
-The Office of Student Affairs places students off campus in community service positions.
+The college is required to spend at least 7% of its FWS funding on community service positions unless a waiver is granted to the institution.
+The Enrollment Services Office places students off campus in community service positions.
 Please consider working in these positions so that Fletcher’s FWS funding is continued to help the community.

 The college maintains an environment for work and study free from sexual harassment.
 You are encouraged to report concerns or complaints.
 Prompt corrective measures will be taken to stop sexual harassment whenever it occurs.